-The movement of molecules is completely independent, and any increase in temperature has a direct relationship to kinetic energy, the elastic collisions between the molecules, and the pressure produced by the collisions with the walls that contain the volume of the gases.
+The movement of the molecules is completely independent, and any increase in temperature has a direct relationship to the kinetic energy, the elastic collisions between the molecules, and the pressure produced by the collisions with the walls that contain the volume of the gases.

 * * *